ganbarodigital/css-ishi/docs/components/index.md

 ## Introduction

-<p class="leader">Components (or microformats - take your pick) are non-standard HTML markup that can really make your content standout.
+<p class="p--leader">Components (or microformats - take your pick) are non-standard HTML markup that can really make your content standout.
 They're reusable structures that you can quickly use in your content or site templates.</p>

 Wherever possible, the markup used is semantic.
 To make that possible, some of these components are powered behind the scenes by JavaScript.
 [Follow these instructions if you use any of these components](javascript.html).